HenryXi/database/etc/install and configure postgresql on linux.md

-# Install and configure postgresql on linux
+# Install and configure PostgreSQL on linux

 PostgreSQL, simply "Postgres" for short, is an object-relational database management system (ORDBMS).
 PostgreSQL is able to run on many operating systems